Pembrolizumab: History

 In May 2017, pembrolizumab received an accelerated approval from the US FDA for use in any unresectable or metastatic solid tumor with DNA mismatch repair deficiencies or a microsatellite instability-high state (or, in the case of colon cancer, tumors that have progressed following chemotherapy).
 This approval marked the first instance in which the FDA approved marketing of a drug based only on the presence of a genetic mutation, with no limitation on the site of the cancer or the kind of tissue in which it originated.
-The approval was based on a clinical trial of 149 patients with microsatellite instability-high or mismatch repair deficient cancers who enrolled on one of five single-arm trials.
-Ninety patients had colorectal cancer, and 59 patients had one of 14 other cancer types.
-The objective response rate for all patients was 39.6%.
+The approval was based on a clinical trial of 149 participants with microsatellite instability-high or mismatch repair deficient cancers who enrolled on one of five single-arm trials.
+Ninety participants had colorectal cancer, and 59 participants had one of 14 other cancer types.
+The objective response rate for all participants was 39.6%.
 Response rates were similar across all cancer types, including 36% in colorectal cancer and 46% across the other tumor types.
 Notably, there were 11 complete responses, with the remainder partial responses.
 Responses lasted for at least six months in 78% of responders.
 Because the clinical trial was fairly small, Merck is obligated to conduct further post-marketing studies to ensure that the results are valid.
-Pembrolizumab was granted orphan drug designation for SCLC in October 2017.
+Pembrolizumab was granted orphan drug designation for small-cell lung cancer in October 2017.

 In June 2018, the US FDA approved pembrolizumab for use in both advanced cervical cancer for PD-L1 positive patients and for the treatment of adult and pediatric patients with refractory primary mediastinal large B-cell lymphoma (PMBCL), or who have relapsed after two or more prior lines of therapy.

 In August 2018, the US FDA updated the prescribing information for pembrolizumab to require the use of an FDA-approved companion diagnostic test to determine PD-L1 levels in tumor tissue from patients with locally advanced or metastatic urothelial cancer who are cisplatin-ineligible.
 On 16 August 2018, the FDA approved the Dako PD-L1 IHC 22C3 PharmDx Assay (Dako North America, Inc.) as a companion diagnostic to select patients with locally advanced or metastatic urothelial carcinoma who are cisplatin-ineligible for treatment with pembrolizumab.
 The 22C3 assay determines PD-L1 expression by using a combined positive score (CPS) assessing PD-L1 staining in tumor and immune cells.
 As of August 2018, pembrolizumab is indicated for the treatment of those with locally advanced or metastatic urothelial carcinoma who are not eligible for cisplatin-containing chemotherapy and whose tumors express PD-L1 [Combined Positive Score (CPS) ≥ 10] as determined by an FDA-approved test, or in patients who are not eligible for any platinum-containing chemotherapy regardless of PD-L1 status.